apache/incubator-streampark/README.md

 ## 🚀 Introduction

-Apache Flink and Apache Spark are widely used as the next generation of big data streaming computing engines.
-Based on a bench of excellent experiences combined with best practices, we extracted the task deployment and runtime parameters into the configuration files.
-In this way,  an easy-to-use RuntimeContext with out-of-the-box connectors would bring easier and more efficient task development experience.
-It reduces the learning cost and development barriers, hence developers can focus on the business logic.
+StreamPark is a streaming application development framework.
+Aimed at ease building and managing streaming applications, StreamPark provides development framework for writing streaming process application with Apache Flink and Apache Spark.
+Also, StreamPark is a professional management platform for streaming application
-On the other hand, It can be challenge for enterprises to use Flink & Spark if there is no professional management platform for Flink & Spark tasks during the deployment phase.
-StreamPark provides such a professional task management platform, including task development, scheduling, interactive query, deployment, operation, maintenance, etc.
+, including application development, debugging, interactive query, deployment, operation, maintenance, etc. It was initially known as StreamX and renamed to StreamPark in August 2022.

 ## 🎉 Features